MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-tenant-level.md

 ### Add a key to each key vault either by creating or importing a key

 There are two ways to add keys to an Azure Key Vault; you can create a key directly in Key Vault, or you can import a key.
 Creating a key directly in Key Vault is the less complicated method, while importing a key provides total control over how the key is generated.
-You need to use the RSA keys.
+Use the RSA keys.
 Azure Key Vault doesn't support wrapping and unwrapping with elliptical curve keys.

 To create a key directly in your key vault, run the [Add-AzKeyVaultKey](https://docs.microsoft.com/powershell/module/az.keyvault/add-azkeyvaultkey) cmdlet as follows: